andrewrk/node-s3-client/README.md

 ## Features and Limitations

  * Automatically retry a configurable number of times when S3 returns an error.
- * No limits.
-Includes logic to make multiple requests when there is a 1000 object limit etc.
+ * Includes logic to make multiple requests when there is a 1000 object limit.
  * Ability to set a limit on the maximum parallelization of S3 requests.
    Retries get pushed to the end of the paralellization queue.
  * Ability to sync a dir to and from S3.
  * Limited to files less than 5GB.
+ * Progress reporting.

 ## Usage